Info-443-Spring-2023/project-2-material-ui/README.md

 Your will identify 4 or more design patterns (e.g., OOP Patterns) that are are used in the implementation of your system.
 (You should find at least 3 different patterns—a single pattern used in 2 different places can both be counted in the required 4).
 Your report will need to name each pattern being used, then provide an explanation of how the system uses that pattern.
 Don't just say where the pattern is; explain how this particularly implementation fits the requirements of the pattern.
 The goal is to demonstrate you understand the pattern's structure and usage.

+ ### Decorator Pattern
- Decorator Pattern - involves dynamically adding behaviors or responsibilities to an object by wrapping it with another object of the same interface.
+ Decorator Pattern involves dynamically adding behaviors or responsibilities to an object by wrapping it with another object of the same interface.
  In Material-UI, High order components or HOCs are used to inject certain features or behaviors into components, such as handling theming, managing state, or providing access to certain context or data.
 These HOCs can be applied to existing components to extend their capabilities without modifying their underlying implementation.
 This promotes code reusability and modularity by separating concerns and allowing components to be composed with different functionalities.
 While the concept of enhancing components through HOCs shares some similarities with the Decorator Pattern, it is important to note that the implementation in Material-UI may not strictly adhere to the full structure and principles of the Decorator Pattern.

+ ### Factory Pattern
- Factory Pattern - This pattern is used in the styles portion of the system.
+ This pattern is used in the styles portion of the system.
 Material-UI needs to create styles that can be easily tweaked based on themes, props, and states.
 To solve this problem, Material-UI uses a factory function to create styles.
 In essence, the function takes a theme and returns a style object that depends on that theme.
 This effectively allows the creation of custom styles based on different themes using the same factory function.